-(1) (A) A consortium summative assessment in English language arts and mathematics for grades 3 to 8, inclusive, and grade 11 that measures content standards adopted by the state board.

-(2) (A) Science grade level assessments in grades 5, 8, and 10 that measure content standards adopted pursuant to Section 60605, until a successor assessment is implemented pursuant to subparagraph (B).
-(B) For science assessments, the Superintendent shall make a recommendation to the state board as soon as is feasible after the adoption of science content standards pursuant to Section 60605.85 regarding the assessment of the newly adopted standards.
+- (1) (A) A consortium summative assessment in English language arts and mathematics for grades 3 to 8, inclusive, and grade 11 that measures content standards adopted by the state board. - (2) (A) Science grade level assessments in grades 5, 8, and once in high school (grades 10 through 12) that measure content standards adopted pursuant to Section 60605, until a successor assessment is implemented pursuant to subparagraph (B). - (B) For science assessments, the Superintendent shall make a recommendation to the state board as soon as is feasible after the adoption of science content standards pursuant to Section 60605.85 regarding the assessment of the newly adopted standards.
 Before making recommendations, the Superintendent shall consult with stakeholders, including, but not necessarily limited to, California science teachers, individuals with expertise in assessing English learners and pupils with disabilities, parents, and measurement experts, regarding the grade level and type of assessment.
-The recommendations shall include cost estimates and a plan for implementation of at least one assessment in each of the following grade spans:

-- (i) Grades 3 to 5, inclusive.

-- (ii) Grades 6 to 9, inclusive.

-- (iii) Grades 10 to 12, inclusive.

-(3) The California Alternate Performance Assessment in grades 2 to 11, inclusive, in English language arts and mathematics and science in grades 5, 8, and 10, which measures content standards adopted pursuant to Section 60605 until a successor assessment is implemented.
+The recommendations shall include cost estimates and a plan for implementation of at least one assessment in each of the following grade spans: - (i) Grades 3 to 5, inclusive. - (ii) Grades 6 to 9, inclusive. - (iii) Grades 10 to 12, inclusive. - (3) The California Alternate Performance Assessment in grades 2 to 11, inclusive, in English language arts and mathematics and science in grades 5, 8, and once in high school (grades 10 through 12), which measures content standards adopted pursuant to Section 60605 until a successor assessment is implemented.
 The successor assessment shall be limited to the grades and subject areas assessed pursuant to paragraph (1) and subparagraph (B) of paragraph (2).